escwxyz/gramstash-rs/README.md

 A Telegram bot that allows users to download media content from Instagram, including posts, reels, and stories.
 Built with Rust for performance.

+> **Warning:** This project is under active development and is not ready for production use, the codebase is not stable and is subject to change, the readme is not up to date.

 ## Features 🌟

 - Download Instagram posts and reels